Biodesign Faculty Fellowship

 When are interviews, and when will selection decisions be announced?

-Interviews for the 2026-27 program will take place in the first half of May.
+Interviews for the 2026-27 program will take place May 4-8, 2026 via Zoom.
 All applicants will be notified in late May of 2026.

-Why is my Division Chief/Department Chair’s signature required?
+Why is my Department Chair’s signature required?

-Your Division Chief/Department Chair will be required to allow time for you to participate in the program.
+Your Department Chair will be required to allow time for you to participate in the program.
 They will also be asked to help underwrite the cost of the training experience ($14,000 per faculty member).
-It is your responsibility to talk with your Division Chief and Department Chair to make them aware of these requirements and confirm their support.
+It is your responsibility to talk with your Department Chair to make them aware of these requirements and confirm their support.
 We advise you to keep both your Division Chief and Department Chair apprised of your status throughout the application process.
 For applicants from the Department of Surgery, please also notify Dr. Carla Pugh of your intention to apply.
 As the department’s Vice Chair of Innovation, Dr. Pugh’s pre-approval of your application is necessary to secure department funds.
 Please note that the departmental cost for each Faculty Fellow is non-refundable.

 How many hours per week should I expect to devote to the program?